 But for every time Alexa has responded to the command you’ve given her, there are several more times where she’s jumped the gun.
 Listening in on everything you’re saying is what it takes for Alexa to work, and that means she overhears some things you may not want her to.
-In fact, many Alexa owners have complained that the virtual assistant often initiates when the “wake word” (or trigger) hasn’t been spoken.
+In fact, many Alexa owners have complained the virtual assistant often initiates when the “wake word” (or trigger) hasn’t been spoken.

-You might remember that the Apple instance ended with the FBI backing down and dropping the case.
-However, in this instance, Amazon wasn’t so lucky.
+You might remember that the Apple instance ended with the FBI backing down and dropping the case; however, in this instance, Amazon wasn’t so lucky.

 Amazon did push back, responding with the following: “Given the important First Amendment and privacy implications at stake, the warrant should be quashed unless the Court finds that the State has met its heightened burden for compelled production of such material.”

 The argument essentially was that Amazon believed complying with such a warrant could violate consumers’ rights to privacy.

 Why, then, did Amazon ultimately hand over the audio files?
 In an unexpected twist, Bates provided consent for the police to review the private data.